digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 mkdir -p ~/functions && cd ~/functions
 ```

-Then, let's scaffold a new Python function using the CLI:
+Then, scaffold a new Python function with the CLI:

 ```bash
 faas-cli new --lang python3 hello-python